IntersectMBO/cardano-db-sync/Readme.md

 * 2 CPU cores.
 * 50 Gigabytes or more of disk storage.

+The recommended configuration is to have the `db-sync` and the PostgreSQL server on the same machine.
+During syncing (getting historical data from the blockchain) there is a **HUGE** amount of data traffic between `db-sync` and the database.
+Traffic to a local database is significantly faster than traffic to a database on the LAN or remotely to another location.

 ## Troubleshooting

 If you have any issues with this project, consult the [Troubleshooting][Troubleshooting] page for